Supporting Your Piano Playing Journey

 As a teacher, I regularly take on transfer students who have not previously learnt to play scales in a consistent, cumulative manner.
 Any scales work they have done has been shallow, exam focused, and fundamentally ineffective.

 Nowhere is this more apparent than in the application of consistent fingering.
 And, tellingly, in many cases these same students also need particular help working out fingering patterns in the pieces that they are playing.
-Often their sheet music is peppered with the fingerings written in by previous teachers, compensating for the student’s weak knowledge of effective fingering patterns.
+Often their sheet music is peppered with the fingerings written in to compensate for their weak foundational knowledge of effective fingering patterns.

 This is not to say that there is only one “correct” way to finger scales, or indeed the passages we encounter in repertoire.
 On the contrary, there can be many effective alternatives.